mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 The output file includes only the lines of code between the `snippet-start` and the `snippet-end` tags.

-#### Hide or Remove code
+#### Remove code

-Bluehawk lets you to hide or remove code that isn't relevant to your documentation viewers.
+Bluehawk lets you to remove code that isn't relevant to your documentation viewers.

 This example is from the [ManageEmailPasswordUsers.swift](https://github.com/mongodb/docs-realm/blob/master/examples/ios/Examples/ManageEmailPasswordUsers.swift) file in the Realm Docs iOS Unit Test suite.

-This uses the snippet start and end tags, but it also uses `// :hide-start:` and `// :hide-end:` to hide elements of the code example.
-Here, we're hiding a test assertion in the `catch` block that the documentation viewer doesn't need to see.
-You might also use it to hide test setup or teardown code that isn't relevant to your documentation viewers.
+This uses the snippet start and end tags, but it also uses `// :remove-start:` and `// :remove-end:` to remove elements of the code example.
+Here, we're removing a test assertion in the `catch` block that the documentation viewer doesn't need to see.
+You might also use it to remove test setup or teardown code that isn't relevant to your documentation viewers.

 ```swift